spacenectar/builda/README.md

 Builda is a simple command-line tool to make building project elements fast and easy.

-Builda generates files and folders using something called a 'scaffold', this is a template that contains all the files and directories that you want to create as well as a set of variables (called 'substitutions') that you can use to fill in the template automatically.
+Builda generates files and folders using something called a 'blueprint', this is a template that contains all the files and directories that you want to create as well as a set of variables (called 'substitutions') that you can use to fill in the template automatically.

-You can also build entire projects using super-powered scaffolds known as 'prefabs' (see [Prefabs](#prefabs) below).
+You can also build entire projects using super-powered blueprints known as 'prefabs' (see [Prefabs](#prefabs) below).

 ## Screenshots